 Heat the butter and 1 tablespoon of olive oil in the skillet set over medium-high heat until sizzling; drop in the chopped chestnuts, toast and stir for a minute.

 Food is at the very heart of Latin culture.
 The savory aroma of a favourite dish can transport you back to a time and place half a world away.
-TLN’s lifestyle shows take you on a culinary tour while serving up the best food and recipes from Italy and Latin America.
+TLN’s lifestyle shows take you on a culinary tour while serving up the best food and recipes from Italy, Latin America and all over the world.
 Buon Appetito! ¡Buen apetito!

 Lidia’s Italy In America